ONE WOMAN SHOWS

-To this day, it is highly taboo for a woman to be seen riding a bicycle in places such as Yemen, Saudi Arabia, and Afghanistan.
-A headline in 2015 reading “Shock and Controversy as Women in Yemen Ride Bikes” was for a protest ride that 14 women turned up for; 4 knew how to ride bikes.
+I was happy to learn that as more Syrian refugees began to arrive in Germany, several groups began offering lessons to girls and women who had never ridden bikes before.
+To this day, it is taboo for a woman to be seen riding a bicycle in several countries including Yemen, Saudi Arabia, and Afghanistan.
+A headline in 2015 read “Shock and Controversy as Women in Yemen Ride Bikes,” it described a protest ride that 14 women turned up for; 4 knew how to ride bikes.